YottaDB/YDBDoc/AdminOpsGuide/gds.rst

 Tree Organization
 ++++++++++++++++++

-GDS structures the data into multiple B*-trees.
+GDS structures data into multiple B*-trees.
 YottaDB creates a new B*-tree, called a Global Variable Tree (GVT), each time the application defines a new named global variable.
-Each GVT stores the data for one named global, that is all global variables (gvn) that share the same unsubscripted global name.
+Each GVT stores the data for one named global, i.e., all global variables (gvn) that share the same unsubscripted global name.
 For example, global ^A, ^A(1), ^A(2), ^A("A"), and ^A("B") are stored in the same GVT.
 Note that each of these globals share the same unsubscripted global name, that is, ^A. A GVT contains both index and data blocks and can span several levels.
 The data blocks contain actual global variable values, while the index blocks point to the next level of block.

 At the root of the B*-tree structure is a special GDS tree called a Directory Tree (DT).
 DT contains pointers to the GVT.
 A data block in the DT contains an unsubscripted global variable name and a pointer to the root block of that global variable's GVT.